T20X/notes/C++Expressions.md

-An expression is a sequence of operators and operands that specifies a computation.An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative
+An expression is a sequence of operators and operands that specifies a computation.
+An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative

 ## value computations